 Though the traditional approach to a discectomy required a large incision, Laser Spine Institute offers a minimally invasive version of the procedure, eliminating the need for a hospital stay, and offering patients a more effective alternative.
 Laser Spine Institute’s discectomy involves the highly trained surgeon removing a portion of the herniated or bulging disc that is pressing upon the spinal cord or nerve root, subsequently diminishing the patient’s overall pain, without causing instability.

-For more information, or to speak with a Spine Care Consultant for a free review of your most recent MRI or CT scan, contact Laser Spine Institute today.
+For more information, or for a review of your most recent MRI or CT scan, contact Laser Spine Institute today.